josephschmitt/sub-gif-gen/README.md

 # Subtitle Gif Generator

-NodeJS command-line utility to generate generate subtitled animated gif scenes from your favorite videos.
+NodeJS command-line utility to generate subtitled animated gif scenes from your favorite videos.
 This is a fun and useful tool for creating looping gif scenes from your favorite, most quotable shows and movies!

 ![This is ridiculous](http://cdn.joe.sh/projects/sub-gif-gen/stanley.gif)